• Home

 The rootstock may be Grevillea Robusta.

-Apart from pruning the canes after flowering, Grevillea Petrophiloides require little maintenance or special care.
+Apart from pruning the canes after flowering, Grevillea petrophiloides require little maintenance or special care.
 It is a very drought tolerant plant and definitely makes a great feature plant especially when in flower.

 Grevillea petrophiloides also has a variant that has creamy coloured flowers as well.
 I’ve often wondered what these two colour variants of Grevillea petrophiloides would look like growing into each other.
 The pinky red and the creamy yellow, together, would look interesting indeed.